ENG517/Procedure/hassell/p-guitar-wiring-troubleshooting.md

 # Wiring a Single-Humbucker Setup: Troubleshooting

+Common problems encountered when wiring guitar electronics and potential solutions.

 ## Prerequisites

 You should have already completed the [Wiring a Single-Humbucker Setup: Connecting Components](/hassell/p-guitar-wiring.md) guide.